brandonkramer/wordpress-plugin-boilerplate/README.md

 **Object-oriented & classes autoloader**
 >- Includes a [**OOP-style**](https://developer.wordpress.org/plugins/plugin-basics/best-practices/#object-oriented-programming-method) structure for building a high-quality PHP development
->- Classes are being [auto-instantiated](https://github.com/wp-strap/wordpress-plugin-boilerplate/blob/master/classes/Bootstrap.php#L79) by extending the PSR-4 Autoloader from Composer and [based on type of request and folder structure](https://github.com/wp-strap/wordpress-plugin-boilerplate/blob/master/classes/Config/Classes.php#L28).
+>- Classes are being [auto-instantiated](https://github.com/wp-strap/wordpress-plugin-boilerplate/blob/master/src/Bootstrap.php#L79) by extending the PSR-4 Autoloader from Composer and [based on type of request and folder structure](https://github.com/wp-strap/wordpress-plugin-boilerplate/blob/master/src/Config/Classes.php#L28) for which you can add the [types of request here](https://github.com/wp-strap/wordpress-plugin-boilerplate/blob/master/src/Common/Traits/Requester.php#L30).
 So you can add your own new class files by naming them correctly and putting the files in the most appropriate location and work in it straight away without having to include them or instantiate them manually.
 Composer's Autoloader and the Bootstrap class will auto include your file and instantiate the class.
 >- The structure follows the the [Plugin API](https://codex.wordpress.org/Plugin_API) , [Coding Standards](https://codex.wordpress.org/WordPress_Coding_Standards),
    and [Documentation Standards](https://make.wordpress.org/core/handbook/best-practices/inline-documentation-standards/php/)